Who can get food?

 We believe that food assistance should contribute to improved physical and mental health, so we focus on offering the most nutritious options possible.
 We work hard to have fresh fruits and vegetables and to offer healthy choices.
 Your Food Sharing boxes will reflect this.

-During the Covid-19 pandemic, we are collaborating with the Eastern Ottawa Resource Centre to support people with disabilities and vulnerable seniors who cannot leave their homes.
-If you cannot come for food and have no one to help you, call the EORC at 613-741-6025 to see if you qualify for help.
+We are collaborating with Ottawa Cares to support people with physical disabilities and vulnerable seniors who cannot leave their homes.
+If you cannot come for food and have no one to help you, call us at 613-749-4728 to see if you qualify for help.